Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 You might remember that in Python, we can only use return statements inside functions.
 So how do we fix this?
 There's a couple options.
 We could turn the current code into a function and then call that function from the main part of our script.
 Or we could use sys.exit to make the return number of the exit code of our script, which is the code that causes a program to exit with the corresponding exit value.
 For now, let's go with the second option.

-Okay, we've made the change.
+We've made the change.
 Let's execute this new version of our script.

 ```bash
 $ ./disk_usage.py